What we know about the Baltimore bridge collapse - KESQ

 Search efforts for the other four workers have paused because vehicles that fell into the water are encased in concrete and other treacherous debris – making it unsafe for divers, Superintendent Col. Roland L. Butler said Wednesday.

-The missing workers are presumed dead because it’s was virtually impossible to survive the frigid, 50-foot-deep water after several hours, officials said, and it was too dangerous for divers to navigate the dark water amid sharp debris from the crash.
+The missing workers are presumed dead because it is virtually impossible to survive the frigid, 50-foot-deep water after several hours, officials said, and it was too dangerous for divers to navigate the dark water amid sharp debris from the crash.

 It could take a few days before wreckage is cleared above and below the water, Baltimore City Fire Chief James Wallace told CNN on Wednesday night.